 The skills of some subjects can be taught to several Scouts at one time which can have a time advantage.
 However, the requirements must be completed on an individual basis.
 When one Scout in a group answers a question it won't prove that all the others in the group also know and understand the answer.
 A Scout also learns at his own pace and should not be held back or pushed ahead by his association with a group.

-Often, the Scoutmaster or Varsity Scout Coach will help the Scout select the merit badges he will earn for a particular award.
-Whether he does or not, he is always interested in the Scout's progress.
-A Merit Badge Counselor should feel free to discuss his work with the Scoutmaster or Varsity Scout Coach at any time.
+Often, the Scoutmaster or Varsity Scout Coach will help the Scout select the merit badges they will earn for a particular award.
+The Scoutmaster is always interested in the Scout's progress.
+A Merit Badge Counselor should feel free to discuss the Scout's work with the Scoutmaster or Varsity Scout Coach at any time.